-Melissa is a 16-year-old high school student who gets good grades.
-Her parents are proud of her, and her teachers predict she will be able to study at her college of choice.
+Melissa is a 16-year-old high school student with good grades.
+Her parents are proud of her and her teachers predict that she will be able to study at the college of her choice.

 Although there are some kids at school who sometimes make fun of her for being a straight-A student, Melissa doesn’t care.
-She has high self-esteem and is happy about who she is.
+She has high self-esteem and is happy with who she is.

-Marc is one of the kids who make fun of Melissa.
-He has always been a bad student, and, since puberty kicked in, his grades dropped even further.
+Marc is one of the kids who makes fun of Melissa.
+He has always been a bad student, and since puberty has set in, his grades have dropped even further.

-He doesn’t have time for homework and extensive studying, since he has to show up for baseball practice five times a week.
-Marc is the star player of the team, and his peers and coach love him.
+He has no time for homework or extensive studying because he has to show up for baseball practice five times a week.
+Marc is the star player on the team, and his teammates and coach love him.

-He might fail this academic year, but he doesn’t care.
-He cares about being good at baseball.
-Marc exhibits, just as Melissa, high self-esteem.
+He might fail this school year, but he doesn’t care.
+All he cares about is being good at baseball.
+Marc, like Melissa, has high self-esteem.

 So far, so good.

-But picture Melissa starting to get bad grades and Marc playing a couple of lousy games.
+But imagine Melissa gets bad grades and Marc plays some lousy games.

-In other words, a lot is on the line at the next math test and the next baseball game, and they are likely to experience some form of anxiety in these situations.
+In other words, they have a lot at stake in their next math test and baseball game, and they are likely to experience some form of anxiety in these situations.

-It has been pointed out that self-esteem might generate problems when it depends on particular results (Crocker, Luhtanen, Cooper, & Bouvrette, 2003).
+It has been noted that self-esteem can cause problems when it is dependent on certain outcomes (Crocker, Luhtanen, Cooper, & Bouvrette, 2003).

-According to Kernis (2005), self-esteem that relies upon certain outcomes causes people to magnify the negative effects of personal failure, which leads to a greater propensity of developing depression.
+According to Kernis (2005), self-esteem that depends on specific results leads people to magnify the negative effects of personal failure, which leads to a greater tendency to develop anxiety and depression.

-This means that self-esteem is a good thing for our sense of self-worth, as long as we do well.
-But it can fade away quickly and let us down when we don’t live up to our standards.
+This means that self-esteem is a good thing for our sense of self-worth – as long as we do well.
+But it can quickly dwindle and let us down if we don’t live up to our standards.

-Since their sense of self-worth is based on a specific outcome, they do not only live in constant fear of not living up to their ideals, but are also crushed when they don’t manage to do so.
+Since their self-esteem is based on a certain outcome (generating a certain impression), they not only live in constant fear of not living up to their ideals (experience anxiety in social situations), but are also crushed when they fail to do so (embarrassed and depressed).

-Kristin Neff (2011), from the University of Texas, has proposed a useful alternative to self-esteem, called self-compassion.
+Kristin Neff (2011) of the University of Texas has suggested a useful alternative to self-esteem: self-compassion.

-“While self-compassion offers similar benefits to self-esteem, it appears to have fewer downsides,” according to the author (p.
-3).
+“Self-compassion offers similar benefits to self-esteem but appears to have fewer downsides,” she says.

-While most people tend to criticize themselves for their inadequacies, she recommends an attitude which soothes and supports us in times of individual hardships.
+While most people tend to criticize themselves for their shortcomings, she recommends an attitude that reassures and supports us in times of individual distress.

-Additionally, Neff adds the concept of common humanity, which relates to the recognition that we are not the only one who struggle, fail, and have to deal with imperfection.
+In addition, Neff adds the concept of common humanity, which refers to the recognition that we are not the only ones who struggle, fail and face imperfection.